Virtualization-projects/rancher-labs-wiki/Developing-Docker-Machine.md

 When running rancher locally from an IDE, rancher will use whichever docker-machine binary is available to it.
 To check where this is, one can run `which docker-machine`.

-If you are developing docker-machine and would like rancher to run your version, you must first make the binary.
+If you are developing docker-machine and would like rancher to run your version, you must first make the binary:

-This can be done by navigating to your docker-machine/cmd folder and running `make build`.
+1. Navigate to your docker-machine/cmd folder and running `make build`.

-Then copy the resulting binary (docker-machine) to the path that was returned by `which docker-machine`.
+2. Copy the resulting binary (docker-machine) to the path that was returned by `which docker-machine`.
 This path is likely /usr/local/bin.

 Now, rancher should user your version of docker-machine.